Japanese occupation of the Andaman and Nicobar Islands: Japanese atrocities

 The first victim of the occupation came on the fourth day after the Japanese landings.
 Angered by soldiers who had pursued some chickens into his house, a young man called Zulfiqar Ali fired an airgun at them.
-No-one was hurt, but he was forced into hiding.
+No one was hurt, but he was forced into hiding.
+The Japanese went about killing, raping and burning whatever came before them until the time the villagers were forced to produce the boy next morning.
 After twenty-four hours he was captured and marched to the maidan in front of the Browning Club.
 Here his arms were twisted until they broke, and he was then shot.
 A cement memorial now stands on the spot.
-In the early days of the occupation local intellectuals (mostly officials and doctors) were encouraged to join Rash Behari Bose's Indian Independence League, and a 'Peace Committee' was formed from its members, headed by Dr. Diwan Singh.
+In the early days of the occupation local intellectuals (mostly officials and doctors) were encouraged to join Rash Behari Bose's Indian Independence League, and a 'Peace Committee' was formed from its members, headed by Diwan Singh.
 Over the next few months they did what they could to mitigate the suffering of the population at the hands of the Japanese, but to little avail: indeed, many of them would later fall victim themselves.
+Diwan Singh was arrested and tortured for 82 days until he died in January 1944.
 In any case, there was little any of them could have done to save Major A.G.
 Bird, who had not been sent to Rangoon or Singapore like the other British captives, and of whom the Japanese were determined to make an example.
 Pushkar Bakshi persuaded a fellow convict, Sarup Ram, to bear witness at Bird's 'trial' that he had been spying (wireless parts had been planted in the house where he was imprisoned).
 According to eyewitnesses, a popular man known as "Chirrie" ('Bird' in Hindi) had his arms and legs twisted and broken, and was then beheaded by Colonel Bucho with his sword.